“Can I Wear Eyelash Extensions with Contact Lenses?”

 Soft Lenses vs. Hard Lenses

 Soft contact lenses are generally more compatible with lash extensions because they conform to the eye's surface and are less affected by minor environmental factors.
-Rigid gas-permeable (hard) lenses can be slightly more sensitive to adhesive fumes, so I'm extra cautious with hard lens wearers—ensuring excellent ventilation, using low-fume adhesive, and extending the post-application waiting period before reinsertion.
+Rigid gas-permeable (hard) lenses can be slightly more sensitive to adhesive fumes, so I am extra cautious with hard lens wearers, ensuring excellent ventilation, using a low-fume adhesive, and extending the post-application waiting period before reinsertion.

 In my experience, hard lens wearers benefit most from a nano-mister treatment immediately after application.
 The mist accelerates adhesive curing and reduces residual fume exposure, making the post-appointment period much more comfortable.